MakerJake01/WJ_Science_Olympiad_info/Detector Build/Force Sensing Device/README.md

 While this folder is specifically for the Mass sensing device the concepts can be applied to other categories

 # Detector schematics
-#### I have these two circuit schematics for detectors with different complexities
+#### I have these two circuit schematics for detectors with different complexities.

 ## Using the built in ADC of the Atmega328p
 ![Schematic](https://i.imgur.com/cdL5cyd.png)
 I used a similar design for my first three years of this event.
 It works well and is simple.
+This is the bare minimum to get solid results.

 ## Using a secondary ADC
 ![Schematic](https://i.imgur.com/GRMG1O0.png)